paul-thebaud/func-client/website/docs/essentials/actions.md

 an appropriate context to run a request through data source.

 Each enhancer can be applied using the `use` action method.
+Note that those enhancers are not instantly applied to the action context, but during the action run step (or context computation).

 ```javascript
 action()